 Official hopes charges in Flint water case help return trust

-Dr. Eden Wells, chief medical executive of Michigan Department of Health and Human Services, listens to District Court Judge Nathaniel Perry read her charges during her arraignment on Thursday, June 15, 2017 at Genesee District Court in downtown Flint.
-Wells is charged with obstruction of justice and lying to a police officer, and was released on a personal recognizance bond.
+Nick Lyon, Michigan Department of Health and Human Services director, walks out of the courtroom after his release on a cash bond following his arraignment on Thursday, June 15, 2017 at Genesee District Co... .
+Dr. Eden Wells, chief medical executive of Michigan Department of Health and Human Services, listens to District Court Judge Nathaniel Perry read her charges during her arraignment on Thursday, June 15, 20... .

 Add your comments below